General Charles Lallemand: Invader of Texas

 Rehabilitated in France

 In 1830, after the July Revolution ousted Charles X from France, Joseph Bonaparte wanted to press the case for the right of Napoleon’s son, Napoleon II (the Duke of Reichstadt), to succeed to the throne.
-He put his thoughts in the form of a letter to Charles Lallemand and entrusted Lallemand to take the letter to Paris and publish it for the Chamber of Deputies.
-According to Charles Ingersoll, Lallemand instead turned the letter over to the new King of France, Louis-Philippe, who told him to burn it because nothing could be done by or for the Bonapartes.
+He put his thoughts in the form of a letter to Charles Lallemand.
+He entrusted Lallemand with taking the letter to Paris and publishing it for the Chamber of Deputies.
+According to Charles Ingersoll, Lallemand instead turned the letter over to the new King of France, Louis-Philippe, who told him to burn it because nothing could be done for the Bonapartes.
 Joseph also entrusted thousands of dollars to Lallemand, which were never accounted for.
 (9)

 Lallemand’s wife – who does not seem to have played a role in his life after 1815 – died on February 20, 1851.
 They do not appear to have had any children.

 You might also enjoy:

 - Laure Junot, Duchess of Abrantès, Memoirs of Napoleon, His Court and Family, Vol. 1 (New York, 1881), p.
 471.

 - Louis-Joseph Marchand (Proctor Jones, ed.), In Napoleon’s Shadow: Being the First English Language Edition of the Complete Memoirs of Louis-Joseph Marchand, Valet and Friend of the Emperor, 1811-1821 (San Francisco, 1998), pp. 319-320.

 - Barry E. O’Meara, Napoleon in Exile; or A Voice from St. Helena, Vol. 1 (London, 1822), p.
 511.

 - Albert James Pickett, History of Alabama, and Incidentally of Georgia and Mississippi, Vol. 2 (Charleston, 1851), p.
 394.